ivanzakharov/docs/naming-conventions/code-artifacts/functions.md

 ```

-Methods on the existing tables are created with help of class extensions also with suffix.<br/>
+Functions on the existing tables are created with help of class extensions also with suffix.<br/>
 See also [Extending tables](/naming-conventions/application-objects/tables/#extending-the-tables).

 Examples for how they could be called: